 How Drug Abuse and Alcoholism Can Affect a Disability Benefits Application

 Drug addiction and alcoholism can be powerful, debilitating forces in our lives.
 For millions of Americans, the lurching throws of these twin conditions rule their daily interactions and control their abilities to function at the most basic levels.
 Some may not be able to hold steady employment, or even work at all.
 While the medical community may consider addiction a type of disease, the federal government has been reluctant to classify the problem as a qualifier for Social Security Disability (SSD) benefits.
-In March 2013, the Social Security Administration (SSA) issued an interesting finding that may change the way disability attorneys in Pennsylvania and elsewhere handle applications for their clients.
+In March 2013, the Social Security Administration (SSA) issued an interesting finding that may change the way Philadelphia disability benefits lawyers in Pennsylvania and elsewhere handle applications for their clients.

 Alcoholism and Substance Abuse Rulings